cosinekitty/sapphire/SplitAddMerge.md

 Any missing inputs are treated as 0&nbsp;V, so using only the polyphonic input or only the 3 monophonic inputs causes them to be copied to the output ports.

+You can change the number of polyphonic channels in the output port P by right-clicking on the Split/Add/Merge panel and sliding the channel count slider.

 ## Examples

 Here is an example of splitting a polyphonic 3D vector output from [Frolic](Frolic.md)